 The EU Regulation (No. 1924/2006) on nutritional and health-related information about food (so-called Health Claims Ordinance) came into force on July 1st, 2007.
 Thereafter, for drinks over 1.2% vol alcohol content, all health concerns are on the label and forbidden in advertising classified statements.
 The only exception is information that relates to a reduced alcohol content or nutritional value Respectively.
 This regulation also applies to the "diabetic wine / sparkling wine" or the term "suitable for diabetics - only after consulting the doctor", which is considered health-related and is prohibited in the future.
 The EU regulation abolished the previously mentioned Section 48 of the Wine Act.
 This also removes the legal basis from the DLG seal.
 See on the subject of "health-promoting effects of moderate wine consumption" under health,

-Source: Courtesy of DWA (German Wine Academy) was the article "wine for diabetics does not have to be designated diabetic wine" used.
+Source: For this contribution, the DWA (German Wine Academy) extracts from the article "Wine for diabetics does not have to be a proven diabetic wine".